Retreat of the government of the Republic of China to Taiwan

-In 1895, Qing China was defeated by Japan in the First Sino-Japanese War, forcing the Qing dynasty to cede Taiwan and the Pescadores to the Japanese Empire, which began its 50-year long colonial rule.
-As World War II ended, the ROC, which ousted the Qing in 1911, regained control of Taiwan in 1945 after the Japanese surrender and placed it under military occupation.
-The Chinese Civil War between the KMT and the CCP, that began in 1927, resumed in 1946.
-By 1948–1949, most of the mainland fell to the communists, including its national capital of Nanjing, later Guangzhou, followed by Chongqing and then Chengdu.

 ROC troops mostly fled to Taiwan from provinces in southern China, in particular Sichuan Province, where the last stand of the ROC's main army took place.
-The flight to Taiwan took place over four months after Mao Zedong had proclaimed the founding of the People's Republic of China (PRC) in Beijing on 1 October 1949.
+The flight to Taiwan took place over four months after Mao Zedong had proclaimed the founding of the PRC in Beijing on October 1, 1949.
 The island of Taiwan remained part of Japan during the occupation until Japan severed its territorial claims in the Treaty of San Francisco, which came into effect in 1952.
+In addition, some of the ROC troops in Yunnan also fled to Burma, where the insurgency lasted until 1961.

 After the retreat, the leadership of the ROC, particularly Generalissimo and President Chiang Kai-shek, planned to make the retreat only temporary, hoping to regroup, fortify, and reconquer the mainland.
-This plan, which never came into fruition, was known as "Project National Glory", and made the national priority of the ROC on Taiwan.
-Once it became apparent that such a plan could not be realized, the ROC's national focus shifted to the modernization and economic development of Taiwan.
-The ROC, however, continues to officially claim exclusive sovereignty over the now-CCP governed mainland China.
+This plan, which never came into fruition, was known as "Project National Glory" and constituted the national priority of the ROC on Taiwan.
+The ROC did not abandon the policy of using force for reunification until direct exchanges between the two sides of the Taiwan Strait began in the 1990s.

 Background

-The Chinese Civil War between Chiang Kai-shek’s KMT forces and Mao Zedong's CCP entered its final stage in 1945, following the surrender of Japan.
-Both sides sought to control and unify China.
-While Chiang heavily relied on assistance from the United States, Mao relied on support from the Soviet Union as well as the rural population of China.